cpappas18/cheatsheet/career and personal development.md

 </details>

 # Hackathons
-All the hackathons listed below are either Canadian or open to Canadians, with some being restricted to certain provinces.
+All the hackathons listed below are either based in Canada or open to Canadians, with some being restricted to certain provinces.
-Most, if not all, of these are free.
-Most of these welcome all skill levels, but please refer to the websites for the most recent information on eligiblity, schedule, and prizes.
+Almost all are free and welcome all skill levels.
+Refer to the websites for the most recent information on eligiblity, schedule, application deadlines, and prizes.

 <details>
   <summary> Running between January and April </summary>

 * [SheHacks](https://shehacks.ca/) is Canada's largest 36-hour hackathon for women-identifying people of all skill levels. **Runs Jan 8-10th, 2021**
+* [nwHacks](https://www.nwhacks.io/) is Western Canada's largest hackathon. **Runs Jan 9-10th, 2021**
 * [MLH Local Hack Day: Build](https://localhackday.mlh.io/) is a celebration of hacking where you complete weekly and daily challenges to gain points and then build something at one of the partner hackathons. **Runs Jan 10-18th, 2021**
 * [ElleHacks](https://ellehacks.com/) is a student-led women-only 36-hour hackathon for all skill levels. **Runs Jan 15-17th, 2021**
 * [McHacks](https://mchacks.ca/) is McGill University's 36-hour global collegiate hackathon for all skill levels. **Runs Jan 29-31st, 2021**
+* [Hackatown](https://hackatown.io/) is Polytechnique Montreal's 24-hour hackathon where participants come to create their city in a smarter way. **Runs Feb 5th, 2021**
+* [cmd-f Hackathon](https://cmd-f.nwplus.io/) is British Columbia’s first and largest all-women* hackathon. **Runs March 6-7th, 2021**
 * [MLH Local Hack Day: Share](https://localhackday.mlh.io/) is a celebration of sharing everything you’ve learned as a hacker by completing weekly and daily challenges at all skill levels to gain points. **Runs Mar 28th-Apr 5th, 2021**